uniquedev200/Reminder-Project/README.md

 # Email Keyword Reminder App

-A web-based reminder application that automatically retrieves emails, detects important keywords (such as submission deadlines and important links), stores them, displays them in a frontend PWA(Progressive Web App), and sends push notifications when new emails matching the criteria are found.
+A web-based reminder application that automatically retrieves emails, detects important keywords (such as submission,deadlines and important links), stores them, displays them in a frontend PWA(Progressive Web App), and sends push notifications when new emails matching the criteria are found.

 ---